 Frequently Asked Questions

-- If utility provider still cannot work with you and you have a 24 hr disconnect or are disconnected…please call 503-615-0771 x2 and leave a message on the shut off line that you have a shut off.
+If the utility provider still cannot work with you and you have a 24-hour disconnect or are disconnected…please call us at 503-615-0771 x2 and leave a message.

 How much help will I receive?

 Energy programs are designed to help with your heating/cooling costs.
 If you qualify for assistance, your minimum assistance amount will be $250.